VinkentLi/Bad-GD-Clone/README.md

 ```

 ## TODO
+- Add more buttons to make it more mobile friendly
-- A lot of things, none of which are worth doing
+- A lot of other things, none of which are worth doing